This Agile dashboard provides an overview of key sprint management data. With this dashboard, we can answer the following questions:

 Filter Your Data

 One key feature of this dashboard is its versatility.
-With the “Project” and “Sprint” drop-down list box filters, viewers can display data for any combination of projects and sprints.
+With the “Project” and “Sprint” dropdown list box filters, viewers can display data for any combination of projects and sprints to do project management across them.
 Users can reset a filter by clicking the funnel-shaped icon in the upper right corner of the list box.
 This feature is invaluable for users who need to focus their analysis on specific pieces of data.